adityabitcot/windsurf-crud/README.md

 ## Description

-A basic CRUD application built with NestJS and PostgreSQL.
+A modern CRUD application built with NestJS and PostgreSQL.
 This application provides a RESTful API for managing users with proper authentication, validation, and error handling.
+The project follows best practices for NestJS development and demonstrates the implementation of a clean architecture pattern.

 ## Project setup